jelford/richobjects/README.md

 # richobject

+## Unmaintained

+The code in this repository is not maintained, and serves as an example only.
+In particular, security patches are not applied for out-of-date dependencies, and tools like GitHub's dependabot are not running.

+### Overview

 `richobject` is an experiment to create a spring-data repository for constructing repositories that provide rich objects, with dependency-injected collaborators that allow them to take part in the full range of object-oriented interactions.